codebar/tutorials/html/lesson2/tutorial.md

 ### Pseudo classes

-A psedo class is a keyword added to a selector that specifies a special state of the element to be selected.
+A pseudo class is a keyword added to a selector that specifies a special state of the element to be selected.
 [These](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) are the standard pseudo classes.

 Let's add the code below to make sure we only apply a margin to the _first li element_ within the pictures class.